Consideration for Funding During Admissions:

 During the academic year, most of our students are supported by a Research Assistant position or a Teaching Assistantship position.
 Some students are supported by fellowships.

 There are often opportunities for Full-time summer employment on a research project if the opportunity is available (this is not guaranteed).
-The rate for summer 2016 will be $850 per week (40 hours) for 10 to 12 weeks.
+The rate for summer 2017 is $925 per week (40 hours) for 10 to 12 weeks.

 Students holding an RA or TA position will have the in-state portion of tuition covered.
 Students who have a guarantee of funding will have full tuition covered (in-state & out of state).

 All students are responsible for paying the student fees.

 Graduate Student Tuition awards typically cover M.S. students for four semesters of study and Ph.D. students for ten semesters of study.
 Ten semesters of tuition awards is the maximum allowed.

 On-campus housing is available for both single and married students.